eikonal-equation/Stochastic-Cancer/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

 ## Abstract of our manuscript ##
-While adaptive cancer therapy is beginning to prove a promising approach of building evolutionary dynamics into therapeutic scheduling, the stochastic nature of cancer evolution has rarely been incorporated.
-Various sources of random perturbations can impact the evolution of heterogeneous tumors.
-In this paper, we propose a method that can effectively select optimal adaptive treatment policies under randomly evolving tumor dynamics based on Stochastic Optimal Control theory.
+Although adaptive cancer therapy shows promise in integrating evolutionary dynamics into treatment scheduling, the stochastic nature of cancer evolution has seldom been taken into account.

-We first construct a stochastic model of cancer dynamics under drug therapy based on Evolutionary Game theory.
+Various sources of random perturbations can impact the evolution of heterogeneous tumors, making performance metrics of any treatment policy random as well.

+In this paper, we propose an efficient method for selecting optimal adaptive treatment policies under randomly evolving tumor dynamics.
-That model is then used to improve the cumulative "cost", a combination of the total amount of drugs used and the time to recovery.
+The goal is to improve the cumulative "cost" of treatment, a combination of the total amount of drugs used and the total treatment time.
-As this cost becomes random in a stochastic setting, we maximize the probability of recovery under a pre-specified cost threshold (or a "budget").
-We can achieve our goal for a range of threshold values simultaneously using the tools of dynamic programming.
+As this cost also becomes random in any stochastic setting, we maximize the probability of reaching the treatment goals (tumor stabilization or eradication) without exceeding a pre-specified threshold (or a "budget").
+We use a novel Stochastic Optimal Control formulation and Dynamic Programming to find such ``threshold-aware'' optimal treatment policies.
+Our approach enables an efficient algorithm to compute these policies for a range of threshold values simultaneously.

-We then compare our threshold-aware policies with the policies previously shown to be optimal in the deterministic setting.
-We show that this threshold-awareness yields a significant improvement in the probability of under-the-budget recovery, which is correlated with a lower general drug usage.
+Compared to treatment plans shown to be optimal in a deterministic setting, the new "threshold-aware" policies significantly improve the chances of the therapy succeeding under the budget, which is correlated with a lower general drug usage.

-The particular model underlying our discussion has originated in [Kaznatcheev2017 et al.](https://www.nature.com/articles/bjc20175), but the presented approach is far more general and provides a new tool for optimizing adaptive therapies based on a broad range of stochastic cancer models.
+We illustrate this method using stochastic extensions of two specific models developed in [(Kaznatcheev et al. 2017)](https://www.nature.com/articles/bjc20175) and [(Carrère 2017)](https://www.sciencedirect.com/science/article/abs/pii/S0022519316303666), but the approach we use is far more general and provides a new tool for optimizing adaptive therapies based on a broad range of stochastic cancer models.

 # Manuscript #
 The "Stochastic optimal control to guide adaptive cancer therapy" manuscript can be found [here](https://www.biorxiv.org/content/10.1101/2022.06.17.496649v2).